Underwater (comics): Inspiration

 Aside from the Frank King and Harold Gray influence on the drawing style, Brown had read the lengthy Chinese novel Dream of the Red Chamber when he started planning out Underwater, which "guided a lot of [his] thinking in regards to Underwater, especially the interplay between the dream world and the "real" world."
 He also says Robert Bresson's "restrained approach" to film left an impression that can be seen on Underwater.

 Reception

-While Brown published some letters from enthusiastic fans, Underwater was generally not well accepted, The Comics Journal's Tom Spurgeon calling the serialization "a bust", lamenting that it took him about "90 seconds" to read the first three issues.
+While Brown published some letters from enthusiastic fans, Underwater was generally not well accepted, The Comics Journals Tom Spurgeon calling the serialization "a bust", lamenting that it took him about "90 seconds" to read the first three issues.
 He wrote, "Underwater may be a masterpiece; time will tell.
 But I wouldn’t recommend seeing Citizen Kane in half-minute segments, either."